Top Manufacturing ERP Systems: Best Software Solutions for 2025

 Business Central has considerable core features out of the box.
 However, it really shines in terms of its capability to bake in custom functionalities and integrate with Microsoft’s Power Platform.
 Business Central can also be hosted on Microsoft’s own cloud platform, fully integrating it into the Microsoft family of digital services like Outlook or Teams.

 While add-ons make Business Central a great option for companies with complex processes or custom requirements, they usually add considerable cost to implementation.
-Adopting companies must cooperate with certified ISVs (Independent Software Vendors) for workflow programming, and the overall ERP implementation also requires clients to partner with a certified partner company for programming and deployment.
+Adopting companies must cooperate with certified ISVs (Independent Software Vendors) for workflow programming, and the overall ERP implementation also mandates clients to partner with a certified partner company for programming and deployment.

 Business Central has an intuitive user interface.
 However, onboarding and navigation can be cumbersome for new users.
 This gripe is often compounded when advanced customizations and integrations with third-party apps are installed.